LivePersonInc/developer-center/pages/documents/rt-interactions/c4m-engagement/overview.md

 ** Sivan **

 ### Capping
+TODO: write the context, consult with Eitan/Miki regarding the capping section
 * If the limit of events per session was reached, this session will be blocked and a new one will be created
 * When reached limit of sessions per account, an 5XX response will be sent back to client
 * When reached limit of sessions per visitor, an 5XX response will be sent back to client